scriptrdotio/sigfox/modules/sigfox/readme.md

 # Callback

-When creating URL callbacks, you can specify the endpoint of the script that will receive the callbacks sent by Sigfox, However, if you omit to specify thi, then the "defaultCallback" script is used by default and will therefore be invoked by Sigfox upon message availability.
+When creating URL callbacks, you can specify the endpoint of the script that will receive the callbacks sent by Sigfox, However, if you omit to specify this, then the "defaultCallback" script is used by default and will therefore be invoked by Sigfox upon message availability.

 "defaultCallback" uses the "parser" script to parse parameters sent along with the request it receives.
 The latter also forwards the parsing to a specific parser, if one is defined.
 Hence, you can implement your own parser and specify its path in the "specificParser" variable of the "parserconfig" script.